 Each presentation is 45 minutes long, with up to 15 minutes allotted for audience questions afterward.

 Tickets: $150 for all three days of presentations (advance sales only); Friday and Saturday $60 each, Sunday $50; single-lecture tickets are $20.
+No charge for full-time teachers and students, or youth 17 and under accompanied by a parent.

 Friday Speakers